20 Surefire Strategies to Increase Dental Case Acceptance Rate Without Being Pushy

 You might want to consider creating patient engagement scripts for every employee.
 Levin Group took this approach with one of their dental practice clients, and it helped them grow their total production by $776,000 (35%).

 5. Have a Written Treatment Plan

 While the in-office presentation to a patient plays a big role in case acceptance, not every patient will feel comfortable deciding while they're in your office.
 Many need time to consider their options before they agree to proceed.

 You can help patients by providing them with a written plan that outlines the proposed treatments.
 That way, they can review the information at home and contact you when they are ready to do so.
 It may take a few extra minutes to create a written plan, but it can help patients overcome potential hurdles and get comfortable with receiving the care they need.

 6. Focus on Same-Day Treatment

 Anytime you need to convince a patient to return to your practice for treatment, it creates a potential obstacle.
-For that reason, you can increase acceptance rates by focusing on the treatments you can offer the same day as the consultation.
+Therefore, you can increase acceptance rates by focusing on the treatments you can offer on the same day as the consultation.

 For example, you might say things like:

 - This is what we can do for you today